Introduction to IPS Tools

 So now we will discuss some important tools of IPS (Intrusion Prevention Systems):

 1. SolarWinds Security Event Manager

-As the name suggests, SolarWinds Security Event Manager manages whom to allow access of log files.
+As the name suggests, SolarWinds Security Event Manager manages whom to allow access to log files.
 But the device has the capacity to track the network.
-The network monitoring access is not provided in the software package, but you can monitor the network with free tools such as Nagios Core, Zabbix, Snort, etc. to collect network data.
+The network monitoring access is not provided in the software package, but you can monitor the network with free tools such as Nagios Core, Zabbix, Snort, etc., to collect network data.
 There are two types of detecting IDS which are network-based and host-based identification techniques.
-The information in log files is analyzed by a host-based intrusion detection system and the event is detected in the network-based system in live data.
+A host-based intrusion detection system analyzes the information in log files, and the event is detected in the network-based system in live data.

 Splunk is an intruder-detecting and IPS traffic analyzer for the network.
 The untapped value of the big data created by your security systems, technology, and business apps can be processed, analyzed and implemented by Splunk Enterprise.
 It helps you to gather information and improve organizational quality and business results.
 Both versions are running Windows and Linux except for Splunk Cloud.

 Software-as-a-Service (SaaS) is available on the Internet from Splunk Cloud.
 By choosing the Splunk Enterprise Security add-on, you can achieve a higher security level.
 This is free of charge for 7 days.
 This module boosts the anomaly detection rules with AI and includes additional intrusion remediation automated behaviour.